Harvey Sproule: Toronto St. Patricks

 In 1919, Sproule and Ciceri became partners in Toronto's NHL franchise, which was renamed the Toronto St. Patricks with Sproule as secretary-treasurer and business manager.
 During the season, Sproule became head coach of the team and held the job until the end of the 1919–20 season.
 In the last game of the season, which was meaningless as Toronto would not advance to the Stanley Cup Finals that year, a zealous fan presented coach Sproule with "a loving cup" during the second intermission, with Toronto beating Montreal 8-2 at that point.
 NHL record books list him as coaching 12 games with a record of seven wins and five losses.

-Later Years
+Later years

 Sproule became an NHL referee during the 1920–21 season and also returned to the OHA as a referee.

 It seems Sproule may have gained an interest in curling early in life from his Uncle John Head.
 In 1928, Sproule threw third stones for the Lakeview Curling Club team under skip Charles Snow that finished in a three-way tie for first place through the round-robin at the 1928 Macdonald Brier.
 The team lost its tie-breaking games and finished third.
 Sproule went on to skip his own team for many years in Toronto and Cobourg, Ontario.
+He lost in the final of the Ontario British Consols in 1939 to Bert Hall.